grafana/scenes/docusaurus/docs/getting-started.md

 ## Hello World scene

-The following instructions show you how to set up the "Hello World" scene.
+The following instructions describe how to set up the "Hello World" scene.

 ### 1. Create a scene